ZhiYang-Ong/VeriStand-gRPC-Plugins/README.md

 * [gRPC Support for LabVIEW](https://github.com/ni/grpc-labview/)

 ## Support
 This code is provided as is.
-For any feedbacks, please create a new [issue ticket](https://github.com/ZhiYang-Ong/VeriStand-gRPC-Plugins/issues).
+For any feedback, please create a new [issue ticket](https://github.com/ZhiYang-Ong/VeriStand-gRPC-Plugins/issues).